 Every wedding blog has a different audience and a unique aesthetic, just as every wedding photographer has their own style and approach.
 If your images are bright and vibrant, they’ll look amazing on Rock n Roll Bride, English Wedding or Boho Weddings.
 If your photography has an ethereal, romantic fine art style it will fit perfectly with Wedding Sparrow or Magnolia Rouge (or English Wedding!).

 Knowing a blog means becoming a reader.
 It’s not a case of taking 5 minutes to look at a handful of previous wedding features before you submit; you need to know how to grab the blogger’s (and consequently their readers’) attention.
 Which images will they love?
 Should you tell a little bit about the wedding?
 Will a heartwarming story about your couple win them over?

 And if you already have a wedding in mind which you’d love to see featured on a blog, is its overall style whimsical, bohemian, alternative, vintage, country garden or city chic?
 Each of these themes would fit well on a particular wedding blog – and grab the blog’s readers’ attention.
 But do you know which ones?

 Be your charming, friendly self!

 Contacting the blogger takes a little courtesy: do, please, find out their name before you send your email.
 If I get a submission addressed to ‘Hey there’ it often goes in the bin.
-You learn, in this job, that some photographers send their submissions to a dozen bloggers at a time.
-I call them the ‘hey theres’.
+(You learn, in this job, that some photographers send their submissions to a dozen bloggers at a time.
+It doesn’t work.)
 But don’t worry about wording your emails… just be friendly and nice and if there’s anything you’re not sure of don’t be shy to ask!